apparena/docs/docs/api/001-index.rst

 You will find the relation data under its identifier key (already used in the request) in the "_embedded" -> "data" object.
 Relation entities data is in the first level of the relation object while relation collections data is in objects with their identifier as keys.

 ..
-Warning:: The relation query parameter directly modifies the query to the database.
-Therefore you only receive properties directly connected to the base entity, no inheritance of entities from the App/Template/Version chain as you know it from the regular calls on those collections/entities takes place!
-Relation calls are not intended to substitute the regular calls, but rather to complete requests in order to save time and reduce server load.
+Warning:: The relation query parameter directly modifies the query to the database, therefore you only receive properties directly connected to the base entity.
+No inheritance of entities from the App/Template/Version chain as you know it from the regular calls on those collections/entities takes place!
+Relation calls are not intended to substitute the regular calls, but rather to compress multiple requests into a single one to save time and reduce server load.

 Collection Relations
 ~~~~~~~~~~~~~~~~~~~~